-Preliminary course content comprises an interaction between the components of Improvisation, Playbuilding and Acting, Elements of Production in Performance and Theatrical Traditions and Performance Styles.
+Preliminary course content focuses on the components of; Improvisation, Playbuilding and Acting, Elements of Production in Performance and Theatrical Traditions and Performance Styles.
+These components are interrelated and taught in an integrated program of study.
 Learning is experiential in these areas.